 Figure 1 shows the benchmark emissions intensity paths for the international shipping sector, while Table 1 provides the underlying data on emissions and marine freight traffic.
 For example, under the International Pledges scenario in 2030, total global Tank-to-Wheel emissions from the international shipping sector are projected to be 1,127 million metric tonnes or megatonnes of CO_2 .
 Under the same scenario in 2030, tonne-kilometres are projected to be 117,425 billion.
-Therefore the average carbon intensity of a shipping company aligned with the International Pledges path is 1,127 / 117,425 = 0.0096 megatonnes of CO_2 per billion tonne-kilometres, which is equivalent to 9.6 tonnes per million tonne-kilometres.
+Therefore, the average carbon intensity of a shipping company aligned with the International Pledges path is 1,127 / 117,425 = 0.0096 megatonnes of CO_2 per billion tonne-kilometres, which is equivalent to 9.6 tonnes per million tonne-kilometres.
 This equates to 9.6 grams of CO_2 per tonne-kilometre.
-As the ITF model does not provide projections for 2020 or 2025, the carbon intensities for those years are estimated by linear interpolation of the carbon intensities for 2015 and 2030.
+Where the underlying models (e.g. ITF or IEA) do not provide specific activity and emission values for all the years except 2015, 2030 and 2050, the carbon intensities are estimated by linear interpolation of the carbon intensities for 2015, 2030 and 2050.